patrick-crawford/WEB322-Backup/notes/week02.md

 <br>

-#### Running this example on Heroku
+#### Running this example on Cyclic

-If we wish to see this code run on Heroku, we follow the same procedure highlighted in the [Getting Started with Heroku](/getting-started-with-heroku) guide, ie, logging in to heroku (**heroku login**), creating an app (**heroku create**) and pushing our code to the server using **git push heroku master**.
+If we wish to see this code run on Cyclic, we follow the same procedure highlighted in the [Getting Started with Cyclic](/getting-started-with-cyclic) guide.

-However, there is one small change that we can make to our package.json file to ensure that the correct .js file is started on Heroku when we deploy our app.
+However, there is one small change that we can make to our package.json file to ensure that the correct .js file is started on Cyclic when we deploy our app.
 This is necessary if we have multiple server files for debugging and testing; as is the case with the “example code” from github – it contains multiple servers, one for each week!

-Fortunately, when you push your code to Heroku, the automated build process will run the command **npm start** once it is complete.
+Fortunately, when you push your code to GitHub, Cyclic will start the automated build process and run the command **npm start** once it is complete.
 This command (npm start) looks in the package.json file for the “start” property within the “scripts” property and run that command (ie, **node somefile.js**).
 Let’s make sure there is a start property on the scripts property of the package.json file for this example.

 ```json
 {